-When the news broke Monday about legendary television journalist Charlie Rose being accused of sexual misconduct by eight women, I was crestfallen, dejected, despondent, hangdog, heartsick, mournful, woebegone, and every other synonym I could find for depressed in my thesaurus.
+When the news broke Monday about legendary television journalist Charlie Rose being accused of sexual misconduct by eight women, I was crestfallen, dejected, despondent, hangdog, heartsick, mournful, woebegone, and every other synonym I could find in my thesaurus for depressed.
 We love Charlie Rose.
 His brand of thoughtful journalism is a large part of my defense for why I watch more TV than I should.
 He is the epitome of gentlemanly, intelligent, critically thoughtful discussion and information dissemination.

 Then I read the Nov.
 20, 2017, article in The Washington Post by Irin Carmon and Amy Brittain.
 Our beloved Charlie Rose is a pig.

-The article is in keeping with the Post’s excellent brand of investigative journalism (without which, President Nixon would have moved the Justice Department into the West Wing, and Attorney General Jeff Sessions would be fetching diet Cokes for President Trump — oh, wait; Sessions is already doing that).
+The article is in keeping with the Post’s excellent brand of investigative journalism (without which, President Nixon would have finished his second term, and Attorney General Jeff Sessions might still be fetching Diet Cokes for President Trump — oh, wait …).

 The article is long, detailed, and airtight.
-With on-the-record, similar accounts by separate women, and multiple confirmations of their contemporaneous reports to people close to them about the harassment, there is virtually no doubt as to Charlie’s pattern of piggly behavior.
+With on-the-record similar accounts by separate women, and multiple confirmations of their contemporaneous reports to people close to them about the harassment, there virtually is no doubt about Charlie’s pattern of piggish behavior.

 I consider myself an observant and empathic man.
 But after a legion of credible accounts of sexual misconduct by well-known men over the past several months, I admit I had no idea how pervasive this societal cancer is — and clearly not just among celebrities.

-One might say President Trump got in just under the wire of increased sexual harassment awareness and raised consciousness.
-I say the tidal wave of sincere women coming out, telling their stories of sexual abuse at the hands of men, and having the confidence they will be believed, is a direct backlash to America’s anger at The Donald having gotten away with murder.
+One might say President Trump got in just under the wire of increased sexual-harassment awareness and raised consciousness.
+I say the tidal wave of sincere women coming out, telling their stories of sexual abuse at the hands of men, and having confidence they will be believed, is a direct backlash to America’s anger at Donald having gotten away with murder.

-Look at the men with established patterns, some whose politics I agree with (liberal or independent) and some whose politics I don’t agree with (conservatives or Republicans): Harvey Weinstein (Hollywood mogul, Democratic donor); Charlie Rose (Bloomberg, CBS, PBS); Glenn Thrush (The New York Times); Louis C.K. (comedian, liberal); Roy Moore (GOP U.S. Senate candidate); Michael Oreskes (NPR, The New York Times); Hamilton Fish (New Republic); Kevin Spacey (actor, liberal); Mark Halperin (NBC); Leon Wieseltier (New Republic); Rep. John Conyers (D-Mich.); and Donald Trump (U.S. president).
+Look at the men with established patterns, some whose politics I agree with (liberals and independents) and some whose politics I don’t agree with (conservatives and Republicans): Harvey Weinstein (Hollywood mogul, Democratic donor); Charlie Rose (journalist, Bloomberg, CBS, PBS); Glenn Thrush (journalist, The New York Times); Louis C.K. (comedian, liberal); Roy Moore (twice-removed Ala.
+Supreme Court chief justice and current U.S. Senate Republican candidate); Michael Oreskes (journalist, NPR, The New York Times); Hamilton Fish (publisher, The New Republic); Kevin Spacey (actor, liberal); Mark Halperin (journalist, NBC); Leon Wieseltier (editor, The New Republic); Rep. John Conyers (D-Mich.); and President Donald Trump (R-N.Y.).

-With the exception of Mark Halperin, who can be politically amorphous, the only clear Republicans on my list are Donald Trump and Roy Moore.
-All the rest are stinking, rotten, liberal, tree-hugging Democrats who got their comeuppance.
-Notably, the president holds the current record for documented accusers at 17; Judge Moore probably comes in second with nine, including a 14-year-old, a 16-year-old, and other teenaged girls.
+With the exception of Mark Halperin, who can be politically amorphous, the only clear Republicans on this list are Donald Trump and Roy Moore.
+All the rest are stinkin’, rotten, liberal, tree-hugging Democrats who got their comeuppance.
+Notably, the president holds the current record for documented accusers at 17; Roy Moore probably comes in second with nine including a 14-year-old, a 16-year-old, and other teenaged girls.
 Doubly notably, Trump and Moore are the only ones on that list not to be held accountable so far.

 “Well, he denies it.
 And by the way, he totally denies it.”